Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 These are a few examples of the 200+ gap measures implemented City-wide to reduce expenses.

 Proposal MH will immediately improve emergency services by adding three firefighters, two police officers and one emergency dispatcher to staff.
-The addition of three new firefighters will go to increasing the average daily staffing level, which will decrease the frequency of the fire engine or the ambulance at Fire Station 2 is left unstaffed.
+The addition of three new firefighters will go to increasing the average daily staffing level, which will decrease the frequency that the fire engine or the ambulance at Fire Station 2 is left unstaffed.
 The unstaffed vehicles at Fire Station 2 occur when the daily staffing level falls below eight firefighters.
 In 2018, the average daily staffing level was 6.5 firefighters per day.
-Also, the staffing of all the frontline vehicles will decrease our emergency response times throughout the City.
+Also, the staffing of all the frontline vehicles will improve our emergency response times throughout the City.
 This will also allow us to address deferred capital assets such as equipment, vehicles and buildings which we have not been able to properly maintain due to lack of funding.

 2. Madison Heights includes Chapter 20 Drain debt in the millage.
 Many other Cities do not, including this instead in the Water and Sewer rate billed to residents.

 3. Madison Heights provides full service emergency medical services through our Firefighters/AMET.
 Many other communities run volunteer fire departments with private ambulance service.
-This service is currently over 7 mills of the Madison Heights total millage.

 After determining that no other expenses could be eliminated without drastically changing services, City Council directed staff to develop a millage proposal that would provide long-term stability to the City and increase public services and quality of life.